 FB and COMP - Inverting input and output of the error amplifier respectively.
 FB can be connected to VDIFF through a resistor.
-A properly chosen resistor between VDIFF and FB can set the load line (droop), because the sensed current will flow out of FB pin.
-The droop scale factor is set by the ratio of the ISEN resistors and the inductor DCR or the dedicated current sense resistor.
 COMP is tied back to FB through an external R-C network to compensate the regulator.

 DAC and REF - The DAC pin is the output of the precision internal DAC reference.
 The REF pin is the positive input of the Error Amplifier.
 In typical applications, a $1k\Omega$, 1% resistor is used between DAC and REF to generate a precision offset voltage.
 This voltage is proportional to the offset current determined by the offset resistor from OFS to ground or VCC.
 A capacitor is used between REF and ground to smooth the voltage transition during Dynamic VIDTM operations.